Mistakes with the thank you notes after the job interview can be a big problem, but NOT sending a thank you can be an even bigger problem.

 Use the thank you notes as an opportunity to demonstrate what a great employee you would be.

 Very VERY carefully proofread every thank you before sending it, including double-checking the employer name (spelling and syntax), the person's name and job title (again, spelling and syntax), the job you interviewed for, and the date of the interview.
+If possible, have someone else review it for you.

 [Read Sending Your Thank You After the Job Interview for more details and also check out the sample thank you notes listed at the bottom of this page.]